 Still, it’s easy enough to disregard this as the camera is constantly casting its gaze on the world painted with the vibrant tones that brighten Los Angeles and allow it to enter a stylized awe-evoking state of eye-popping energy.
 Likewise, the storyline mixes and matches real-life locales with the artistic and the magical.
 It succeeds in becoming a diverse patchwork of lights and staging that sets the tone for every moment our stars are on the screen as everything from the backdrops to the very clothing that the actors wear is an extension of their current state.

 Emma Stone is a real winner, genuinely hilarious and cute while still being overwhelmingly compelling as she struggles through her acting career balancing her “real job” as a barista with her true aspirations as an actress.
 And to his credit, although I wasn’t all that sure about Ryan Gosling in this film, with Stone by his side somehow it works rather magically superseding any other objection we might have about his performance.
 Like Astaire & Rogers, the song and dance routines become the galvanizing moments in the film as they should be.
 True, they hardly have the same caliber but their chemistry is what it holds it all together.

 The minor influences of The Band Wagon can also be seen when they dance together in the night air overlooking Los Angeles.
-Meanwhile there gratifying defying routine at Griffith Observatory leaves behind simple references to Rebel Without a Cause and becomes its own spectacle entirely.
+Meanwhile there gravity-defying routine at Griffith Observatory leaves behind simple references to Rebel Without a Cause and becomes its own spectacle entirely.